juanbkm/donor2019/content/stories/critical-thoroughfare-gets-much-needed-makeover.md

 Towards this end, three contractors were employed and trained to perform routine maintenance services.
 Staff of the Ministry of Public Works and Utilities—now the Ministry of Infrastructure and Sustainable Energy—were also trained.

-The project also addressed Kiribati’s need for better road asset management through a road safety legislation, which was enacted into law by Parliament in August 2017.
+The project also addressed Kiribati’s need for better safety through legislation, which was enacted into law by Parliament in August 2017.
 The Kiribati Police Service was also trained and provided with equipment to assist with traffic safety enforcement.
 Road safety campaigns aimed at raising awareness were conducted in communities and in schools.

 ### Results